 With reactive halides (e.g. MeI) in DCM, provides a convenient source of diborane: Tetrahedron Lett., 3173 (1972).
 Hydroboration of alkenes has also been effected by refluxing with the reagent in chloroform: Indian J. Chem., 37B, 1186 (1998)./n

 Effective regent for cleavage of TMS ethers: Synth.
 Commun., 26, 1065 (1996)./n

 Hazard Statements: H261-H314-H318

 In contact with water releases flammable gas.
 Causes severe skin burns and eye damage.
 Causes serious eye damage.

 Precautionary Statements: P280-P303+P361+P353-P305+P351+P338-P310a-P370+P378i-P402+P404

 Wear protective gloves/protective clothing/eye protection/face protection.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-In case of fire: Use for extinction: Fire-extinguishing powder.
+Immediately call a POISON CENTER/doctor In case of fire: Use for extinction: Fire-extinguishing powder.
 Store in a dry place.
 Store in a closed container.